AleixoLucas42/homelab/readme.md

 ## Topology

 [![topology](static/images/homelab.png)]()
-\* Nothing is outside my network or port-forwarded.
+\* There are a kubernetes container being exposed outside lan through port 8400 with a nginx reverse proxy.
 <hr>

 ## Server Specs